ArsenalPay/Android-ArsenalPay-API-SDK/README.md

 <p><a href="https://arsenalpay.ru">ArsenalPay processing server</a></p>

-<p>Java ArsenalPay API SDK is software development kit for
+<p>Android(Java) ArsenalPay API SDK is software development kit for
-fast simple and seamless integration your java application with processing server of ArsenalPay.</p>
+fast simple and seamless integration your (android)java application with processing server of ArsenalPay.</p>

 Version
 ----